Global Trade in Fakes

 468K

 Counterfeiting is no longer a peripheral risk — it is a systemic threat to brand equity, consumer safety, and government revenue.
-As trade volumes grow and e-commerce platforms become the primary distribution channel for fakes, the organisations sitting at the intersection of brand owners, customs authorities, and law enforcement — like React, operating across 130+ countries for 35 years — have become strategically critical.
-The Managing Director of such an organisation must combine global operational leadership with deep stakeholder management across governments, NGOs, and major brands.
+As trade volumes grow and e-commerce platforms become the primary distribution channel for fakes, the organisations sitting at the intersection of brand owners, customs authorities, and law enforcement — like React, operating across 130+ countries since 1991 — have become strategically critical.

 EU Sector Exposure — Annual Impact of Counterfeiting (€B)